paulscherrerinstitute/peakAnalyser/docs/peakAnalyser.rst

   * - $(P)$(R)DETECTOR_MODE, $(P)$(R)DETECTOR_MODE_RBV
     - mbbo, mbbi
     - Specify the detector counting mode to be used in the acquisition.
-        * ADC - Use camera counts
+        * Image - Use camera counts
-        * Pulse - Detect electron events
+        * Events - Detect electron events
   * - $(P)$(R)PASS_ENERGY, $(P)$(R)PASS_ENERGY_RBV
     - mbbo, mbbi
     - Specify the pass energy to be used in the acquisition.